Rent regulation in New York: Mixed regulation (1962–1984)

 New York City and the state government began dual administration of rent regulation in 1962, and 75,000 expensive apartments were gradually deregulated by 1968.
 In 1969, construction and vacancy rates slumped, causing non-regulated rents to rise nationally.
 This rapid increase in rents caused New York to pass the Rent Stabilization Law of 1969, which introduced rent stabilization to units built after the 1947 cutoff for buildings to be eligible for rent control, covering approximately 325,000 units in New York City.
+The Emergency Tenant Protection Act of 1974 (ETPA) expanded rent stabilization to other parts of New York State.

 The Local Law 30 of 1970 introduced a new method of rent control price calculation, based on the Maximum Base Rate, which adapted to the changing costs faced by landlords, allowing them to pass those costs on to renters.
-A 1971 law took away New York City's ability to regulate rents and gave the power to the state government, in Albany.
+A 1971 law took away New York City's ability to regulate rents and gave the power to the state government.

+The Omnibus Housing Act of 1983 transferred the responsibilities for rent regulation in New York City from the New York City Conciliation and Appeals Board (CAB) to the New York State Division of Housing and Community Renewal (DHCR) effective April 1984.

 State regulation (1984–present)

-The passage of the Rent Regulation Reform Act of 1997 restricted rent stabilization to apartments where the legal, or stabilized, rent was under $2,000 per month.
+The passage of the Rent Regulation Reform Act of 1997 restricted rent stabilization to apartments for which the legal, or stabilized, rent was under $2,000 per month.
 The decontrol rent was set at $2,000.
 The decontrol income was $175,000.

-In June 2011, the New York State Legislature in Albany enacted the Rent Act of 2011.
+In June 2011, the New York State Legislature enacted the Rent Act of 2011.
 It did the following: